May 21, 1917– Raymond Burr:

 “Never gaining a good reputation is not nearly as painful as losing one.”

-Perry Mason reruns have been playing on a Portland, Oregon television station every day for the past 49 years.
-No another American station has continuously broadcast Perry Mason as long as KPTV, where the show debuted in syndication just 15 days after ending its nine year run on CBS.
+Perry Mason reruns have been playing on a Portland, Oregon television station every day for the past 50 years.
+No another American station has continuously broadcast episodes of Perry Mason as long as KPTV, where the show debuted in syndication just 15 days after ending its nine year run on CBS.
 It’s among the least expensive shows to buy, even as KPTV has moved from showing it on film reels to one-inch tapes to digital tapes, and now streaming digital with closed captioning.
 Station Manager Patrick McCreery:

 “Most markets don’t want it; they figure that with high-definition digital sets and 5.1 stereo sound, what viewer is going to want to watch an old black and white show?
 We’ve found very loyal viewers.
 It’s the linchpin of our daytime programming.”

 Living deeply in the closet is not a special club in Hollywood, but the backstory of Burr’s career holds special interest to me.
-Typecast as a “heavy” when he first landed in Hollywood after WW II, his imposing presence and brooding demeanor made him a perfect choice for a bad guy in film noir and crime dramas.
+Typecast as a “heavy” when he first landed in Hollywood after World War II, his imposing presence and brooding demeanor made him a perfect choice for a bad guy in film noir and crime dramas.
 Burr perfectly played the chilling homicidal husband across the courtyard from Jimmy Stewart‘s Greenwich Village apartment in Alfred Hitchcock‘s classic Rear Window (1954), and the district attorney who took apart Montgomery Clift‘s testimony in A Place In The Sun (1951).

 Burr was never an A-List film actor.
 He became a great big star in the brand new medium of television, with two different series that took up most of two decades of his career.
 As the title character lawyer on Perry Mason (1957-66) and as the wheelchair bound detective on Ironside (1967-75), he became one of television’s highest paid actors and best known faces.
 Burr returned to his most famous role in 1985 for the beginning of another decade-long run of made-for-television specials beginning with Perry Mason Returns.
 That means Burr played Perry Mason in four different decades!
-Extraordinarily popular, writer Earl Stanley Gardner cranked out his Perry Mason books by the dozens.
+Extraordinarily popular, writer Gardner cranked out his Perry Mason books by the dozens.
 Plus, there were Perry Mason dolls, lunchboxes and board games.
 Even Ironside had action figures.

 Because of the era in which he lived and worked, public knowledge of his gayness would most certainly have ruined Burr’s career.
 He remained intensely private to the very end.
 Burr put in an enormous amount of energy in order to remain in the closet.
 The efforts it took to live the lie took their toll on him physically and psychologically.
 He believed he could safeguard his privacy by creating an imaginary history to hide his gayness and his long relationship with fellow actor Robert Benevides, 13 years his junior, who he had met on the set of Perry Mason in 1957.
-He went to the trouble to invent two dead wives, a dead son, and then fabricate reports of his military service during WW II to fill out those blank spaces in his biography.
+He went to the trouble to invent two dead wives, a dead son, and then fabricate reports of his military service during World War II to fill out those blank spaces in his biography.
 He retold the tales for so long and so often that they even found their way into his obituaries.

 Burr used his long hours on the set as a convenient excuse whenever the subject of marriage was brought up by colleagues or the press: